dsarov/ARDaP/README.md

 `nextflow run dsarov/ardap --executor pbs --mixtures`

+### Error handling strategy

+The nextflow pipeline language allows different error strategies to be applied to make sure your pipeline runs as seamlessly as possible.
+ARDaP will attempt to re-run any failed jobs four times before giving up.
+Frequent crashes may represent a bug and should be reported but an occasional crash may happen and should be mostly mitigated by the "retry" error strategy.

 ## Resource Managers

 ARDaP is written in the nextflow language and as such has support for most resource management systems.